Tamoghna-Sarkar/liftingscientistwrites/PFL/pFedHN.md

 ### 2.1 Hypernetwork

 A **hypernetwork** is a neural network that generates the weights of another neural network (the target model).
-It takes client-specific input $z^i$ (such as an ID or embedding) and outputs parameters for that client’s model:
+It takes client-specific input zᵢ (such as an ID or embedding) and outputs parameters for that client’s model:

 $$
 \theta^i = H_\phi(z^i)